FoksVHox/Dan-Video-Suggestions/.github/ISSUE_TEMPLATE/garry-s-mod-lua-series-suggestion.md

 ---
-name: Garry's Mod Lua Series Suggstion
+name: Garry's Mod Lua Series Suggestion
 about: Suggest a GLua video on a topic
 title: ''
 labels: GLua